fkolcu/cambridge-dictionary-ffextension/README.md

-# Cambridge Dictionary Firefox Extension
+# Cambridge Dictionary Add-on

-This extension help you open cambridge dictionary web page after selecting a text on the same window you are on without leaving the page.
+This addon helps you look up words without leaving the page you are on.

 ## Licence
 [MIT Licence](LICENSE)

 ## Warning

-This extension is not an official extension.
-This is not using any API of cambridge dictionary.
+This add-on is not an official extension, and is not using any API of Cambridge Dictionary.
-It just provides an access to web page of cambridge dictionary through iframe.
+It just provides access to the web page of Cambridge Dictionary through a window.